Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 • Less leverage to negotiate pricing at renewal

-Scenario — First-Time Buyer: Sarah just closed on her first home and has minimal savings left after her down payment and closing costs.
-Paying $62/month for a comprehensive home warranty is manageable, even if she pays $144 more annually.
+Scenario: First-Time Buyer.
+Sarah just closed on her first home and has minimal savings left after her down payment and closing costs.
+Paying $73/month for a comprehensive home warranty is manageable, even if she pays $146 more annually.
 The flexibility to cancel if she feels the plan isn't delivering value is worth the premium for her.
+See our first-time buyer home warranty guide for more.

 Annual Payments: Best For...